mrudulmamtani/vroom-vroom/README.md

-# **Aerodynamic Optimization Using XGboost & SimLab Simulation**
+# **Aerodynamic Optimization Using XGboost**

+https://github.com/user-attachments/assets/2fa059af-0b4a-46eb-8730-41d2e917fa05
 This project implements a control system for aerodynamic optimization of a vehicle's spoiler angle based on velocity and yaw inputs.
 The system is modeled and simulated using **Scilab Xcos**, with blocks like PID controllers, transfer functions, and inputs/outputs.

-https://github.com/user-attachments/assets/2fa059af-0b4a-46eb-8730-41d2e917fa05

 ---